thedmi/dagster-celery-docker-example/README.md

 # Dagster Celery Example

 All required services are started as docker container.
-A custom image serves as worker image and as test image for manual interactions.
+A custom image serves as worker image and as dagit image for manual interactions.

+Note that this example currently relies on shared volume mounts to make the pipeline definition available to all parties.

 ## Infrastructure